FORTH-ModelBasedTracker/MocapNET/README.md

 </br>

-# This is the new MNET3 branch that will holds the new 3D hand pose estimation code until everything is ready to be pulled in the main branch..!
+# This is the new MNET3 branch that holds the new BMVC21 3D hand pose estimation code, until everything is polished and ready to be pulled in the main branch..!

 ## Please be patient as this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..

-## Long made short there is a lot of work to do to correctly move the code here..

-## To perform a quick test with the new hands capabilities after following the installation instructions below try the following!
+## To perform a quick test with of the new body+hands 3D pose estimation capabilities after following the installation instructions below try the following!

 ```
 wget http://ammar.gr/datasets/signumtest.zip
 unzip signumtest.zip
-/MocapNET2CSV --from con0014/2dJoints_v1.4.csv --ik 0.001 15 30 --mt --show 3  --hands --label s10-p01-c0014-f --seriallength 4 --gdpr
+./MocapNET2CSV --from con0014/2dJoints_v1.4.csv --ik 0.001 15 30 --mt --show 3  --hands --label s10-p01-c0014-f --seriallength 4 --gdpr
 ```

+## Thank you for your patience!

 </br>
 </br>